leongjs98/portfolio_blog/content/projects/index.md

 Indrct Biz is a business-to-business trading company selling industrial supplies to different businesses in Malaysia.
 The company is expanding its business to the online space.
-Indrct Biz is working closely with CodeForging to develop an e-commerce website for its future online business.
-The site's content is under development.
+I am working closely with Indrct Biz to develop an e-commerce website for its online business.

 {{< button href="https://test.indrct.com.my" target="_blank" >}}
 Visit Indrct